 Bone Broth Benefits

-According to Sally Fallon, traditional wellness pioneer and author of “Nourishing Broth,” bone broth is “a cure-all in traditional households and the magic ingredient in classic gourmet cuisine.”
-This broth, made from the bones of chicken, fish, and beef “builds strong bones, assuages sore throats, nurtures the sick, puts vigor in the step and sparkle in love life.”
+According to Sally Fallon1, traditional wellness pioneer and author of “Nourishing Broth,” bone broth is “a cure-all in traditional households and the magic ingredient in classic gourmet cuisine.”
+Made from the bones of chicken, fish, and beef, bone broth, she says “builds strong bones, assuages sore throats, nurtures the sick, puts vigor in the step and sparkle in love life.”
 Sign us up.

-Fallon also notes bone broth to be healing for the common cold and flu, asthma, irritable bowel syndrome, multiple sclerosis, adrenal fatigue, anemia, osteoporosis, leaky gut, anxiety, menopause, nervous system disorders, food allergies, and heart disease.
+Fallon also claims bone broth can contribute to reducing symptoms or even healing the common cold and flu, asthma, irritable bowel syndrome, multiple sclerosis, adrenal fatigue, anemia, osteoporosis, leaky gut, anxiety, menopause, nervous system disorders, food allergies, and heart disease.

 Bone Broth Nutrition

-Bone broth’s superstar nutrition status is due to its wide array of amino acids, fats, minerals, collagen, and gelatin.
+Bone broth is touted for its array of amino acids, fats, minerals, collagen, and gelatin.

 Bone Broth: Skin Rx

-Each sip of bone broth delivers a dose of skin-loving collagen (composed of the amino acids glycine, proline, hydroxyproline, and arginine) for both radiant outsides and insides.
-In fact, celebrities including Gwyneth Paltrow and Shailene Woodley are hooked, and wellness gurus swear by the stuff for youthful and supple skin.
+Each sip of bone broth delivers a dose of skin-loving collagen (composed of the amino acids glycine, proline, hydroxyproline, and arginine) for radiant outsides and insides.
+Celebrities including Gwyneth Paltrow and Shailene Woodley are hooked, and wellness gurus swear by the stuff for youthful and supple skin.

 Collagen, the main protein found in animal connective tissue, delivers these skin-boosting effects.
-Consuming collagen has been shown to significantly improve skin elasticity, increase moisture, and increase the density of the dermis, the thick layer of skin beneath the epidermis.
-Collagen is abundant in bone broth, so sip away!
+Consuming collagen has been shown to significantly improve skin elasticity, increase moisture, and increase the density of the dermis, the thick layer of skin beneath the epidermis (read our guide to the best collagen here).

 All About The Bones